Think you don't need another smart display? You'd be wrong

 For those, however, who want an indoor security camera — watching the house, the kids, a dog perhaps — and a smart display that makes calls, recognizes its owner and connects to their Google accounts, the Nest Hub Max is one easily worth considering.

-Check out The GearBrain, our smart home compatibility checker to see the other compatible products that work with Google Assistant enabled devices like Nest Hub Max and Google Home.
+Check out The GearBrain, our smart home compatibility find engine to find other smart devices and compatible products that work with Google Assistant enabled devices.
+You can also ask questions and troubleshoot any problems.